Winner, Best Tabletop Game 2018 – Dreamhack Atlanta

 Can you summarize the rules?

 Each round, the players take their turns in a set order: Red > Black > Violet > White.
-Each player turn consists of a sequence of 4 phases:
+Each player’s turn consists of a sequence of 4 phases:

-- Beginning — flip over all praying followers; recruit new followers (2 if your messiah is alone on a holy space, plus 1 follower for every holy space you have with 2+ followers on it); build temples (on each empty space where you have 4 followers); draw back up to 6 cards in your hand.
+- Beginning — flip over all praying followers; recruit new followers (2 if your messiah is alone on a holy space, +1 follower for every holy space you have with 2 or more followers on it); build temples (on each ordinary space where you have 4 followers); and draw back up to 6 cards in your hand.

-- Action — move your messiah, plus up to 6 low units (followers or nonbelievers); command followers on holy spaces to pray, which you can use to play miracles from your hand.
+- Action — move your messiah, plus up to 6 low units (followers or nonbelievers); have followers on holy spaces to pray to produce belief points; spend belief points to play miracles from your hand.

-- Combat — if combat was declared, all adjacent enemy units on the board can attack each other.
-Each low unit (follower or nonbeliever) has 1 attack, each attack kills 1 low unit.
-Casualties all occur simultaneously.
+- Combat — all adjacent enemy units on the board can attack each other.
+Each low unit that isn’t praying has 1 attack; each attack kills 1 low unit.
+Messiahs have 4 attacks, avatars have 3.
+Casualties occur simultaneously.

-- End — any empty buildings that enemy units remain adjacent to are captured/destroyed, then looted.
-If you still have more than 3 miracle cards in your hand, discard down to 3.
-Every player now makes sure they still have at least 4 low units on the board per temple they possess–if they don’t, they need to disassemble temples until they’re back within that 4-to-1 ratio.
+- End — any empty buildings with enemy units adjacent are captured/destroyed, then looted.
+Then, if you still have more than 3 miracle cards in your hand, discard down to 3.
+Your turn ends.

-Once every player’s turn is completed, a number of miracle cards (3, plus the number of players) are revealed from the top of the marketplace.
-Each player secretly selects a number of coins to bid and places them into a closed fist.
+Once every player’s turn is completed, the market opens.
+5-7 miracle cards are revealed from the top of the marketplace, and each player secretly selects a number of coins to bid and places their bid into a closed fist.

 When all fists are over the table, the players reveal their bids simultaneously.
-Going from the highest bidder to the lowest, each player spends their bid on up to 2 cards.
-Purchased miracles go into the purchaser’s discard pile, to eventually be reshuffled into a new deck once their current deck runs out of cards.
+Going from the highest bidder to the lowest, each player spends their bid on up to 2 cards–you can pick to maximize the use of your coins, or choose to overspend on cheaper cards to shut out lower-bidding players.
+No matter which cards you get, you always lose your whole bid.
+Purchased miracles go into the purchaser’s discard pile, to eventually be reshuffled into a new deck.

-After the market closes, each player gains 1 coin per holy space they possess, and a new round starts.
+The market closes; each player gains 1 coin per holy space and 1 coin per prosperity monolith, and a new round starts.

 How do I get True Messiah, again?